-What music your DJ will play at your weddingCategories Music tips.
+What music your DJ will play at your weddingCategories Wedding tips.
+Weddings.

 You may not realise how many parts of your wedding actually require carefully curated music.
 It’s not just about the dance floor!
 As soon as guests arrive for your ceremony, the atmosphere is being set for the rest of the day.